nidza07/nidza07.github.io/QC-docs/general usage.md

 #### Channels
 This menu will open a list of all the channels available for the Playroom messages.
 This list is not customizable, but how a certain channel is displayed is.
 Pressing enter on a channel will open the options menu for that channel.

+The following is a list of all the channels currently available, and which messages they contain:

+- System messages: Important global Playroom notifications, such as an incoming server reboot or other technical maintenance.
+- Game messages: Everything related to a game, such as the turns of each player or score announcements.
+- Public chat: The chat messages written on a table.
+- Private messages: Private messages you received or sent.
+- Invitations: Any invitations to a table you may have received.
+- Table messages: Messages about who joined or left a table, as well as any other messages related to table participation
+- Global messages: The main room messages informing about table creations, joining or leaving, as well as messages informing about the disconnections/reconnections of each player.
+- Notifications: Important notifications, such as when it is your turn in a game.
+- Friends: Messages about incoming friend requests or their status, as well as about your friends leaving/entering the Playroom.
+- Administration: Any messages you may have received from the Playroom staff, or responses to your messages.

 ##### Channel options
 Once you choose a channel to customize, you have the following options: